40Digits/helperpress/README.md

 1. Node.js & npm (via [Homebrew](http://brew.sh/#install): `brew install node`)
 2. [Composer](https://getcomposer.org/doc/00-intro.md#globally-on-osx-via-homebrew-)

+## Grunt Tasks
+### `grunt setup`
+Called automatically after `npm install`, this is the first task that should be run to initalize every repository.

+- Installs Composer components
+- Installs Bower components
+- Installs and configures WordPress
+- Migrates site data down if site_config.json already exists in the repo
+- Creates site_config.local.json

+### `grunt watch`

+- Compiles SASS
+- [more to come...]

+### `grunt pull_db:environment`
+Pulls down the database and runs a search and replace on it, overwriting the local database.
+Change `environment` to the ID of the environment from which you'd like to pull.

 ## Configuration
 Before Grunt is initialized, four configuration files are loaded and combined into one giant config JSON object.
 The files in order of precedence (i.e. early files' settings will override latter ones):